Hello future, or current adopters! We are so excited that you're here :).

 How far in advance can I apply?

-Please don’t submit applications more than 6 months in advance unless you are interested in a Seattle trip.
+Please don’t submit applications more than 6 months in advance unless you are interested in a Seattle trip, or dwarf rats as wait times can be upwards of 6 months.

 What forms of payment do you accept?